DaveWoodCom/XCGLogger/README.md

 ###How to Use

-Add the XCGLogger project as a subproject to your project.
+Add the XCGLogger project as a subproject to your project, and add either the iOS or OS X library as a dependancy of your target(s).

-In each source file:
+Then, in each source file:

 ```Swift
 import XCGLogger